-“And speaking of the man,” her face suddenly brightened into a smile, but the corners of her lips failed to rise, betraying a shadow of anxiety.
-“Here he is.
+“Speak of the devil,” her face brightened, “—here he is.
 Jared meet Caleb, an old friend of mine from college.”

 Jared extended his hand dutifully and the two men looked intently into one another’s eyes.
 Then suddenly, both grinned and laughed.

 She wasn’t quite sure what to make of the exchange.

 “Aren’t you going to get a drink,” she asked Jared, raising her glass with a delicate flourish.

 He glanced toward the bar, then down at his watch.
 “I’m not sure there’s time,” he looked apologetically at Elizabeth, “if we want to catch the 9:57 train–”